MinnPost/object-sync-for-salesforce/README.md

 1. This class defines important values for each triggering event (create, edit, delete from both WordPress and Salesforce), how to identify which direction an object should use (WordPress, Salesforce, or sync), and data tables in WordPress.
 This class is available to the `wordpress`, `salesforce`, `schedule`, `salesforce_push`, `salesforce_pull`, and `admin` classes.
 2. There is a basic create/read/update/delete setup, including loading all results or a subset.
 Results can also be loaded by specific conditions, or by WordPress or Salesforce IDs.
+3. Each row includes an attribute for `wordpress_data_version` and `salesforce_data_version` that keep track of which system has been changed in order to keep the data synced.

+This class determines what to do when the `salesforce_push` and `salesforce_pull` classes fire events.
+An explanation:

+#### Starting with a WordPress change

+1. `salesforce_push` creates/updates/deletes an object in Salesforce and a `salesforce_mapping` row.
+It also increments the `wordpress_data_version` attribute on the `salesforce_mapping` row.
+2. The Salesforce data change fires the `get_updated_records` method on `salesforce_pull` because the item has a new modified date according to the API call.
+It then sends this data to the `salesforce_pull_process_records` method, which increments the `salesforce_data_version` and compares version numbers.
+Since they now match, it does not send data to the `wordpress` class.

+#### Starting with a Salesforce change

+1. The `schedule` for `salesforce_pull` runs.
+It finds that a mapped object has new/updated/deleted records in Salesforce, and stores the mapped data in the queue.
+2. When the `schedule` runs again, the `salesforce_pull_process_records` method increments the `salesforce_data_version` number and compares to the `wordpress_data_version`.
+Since it is greater, it passes its data to the `wordpress` class for processing.
+3. If WordPress does process it, it increments the `wordpress_data_version` after saving data.
+4. When the WordPress item changes, it fires the actions that check for created/updated/deleted data.
+Because the versions match, it does not send data to the `salesforce` class.

 ### Wordpress (wordpress)